theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 puppet cert generate proxy02.example.test --dns_alt_names=smartproxy.example.test
 ```

+Install the `puppetserver` package on the second smart proxy, to create the `puppet` user and the directory structure in `/etc/puppetlabs`.

-Now copy `/etc/puppetlabs/puppet/ssl/*/proxy02.example.test.pem` and `/etc/puppetlabs/puppet/ssl/certs/ca.pem` to the second smart proxy and ensure the permissions are identical to the ones on the first host.
-The `puppet` user is created after installing the `puppetserver` package, so you might want to do that first.
+Now copy `/etc/puppetlabs/puppet/ssl/*/proxy02.example.test.pem` and `/etc/puppetlabs/puppet/ssl/certs/ca.pem` to the second smart proxy and ensure ownership and permissions are identical to those the first host.
 Also don't forget to check the SELinux contexts of the files you copied over (hint: `ls -lZ`) :)

 Repeat this step for all smart proxies that are going to sit behind the same load balancer.